By: Carla Olivo, Marine Spouse

 There are over 230 wineries in the state of Virginia including several wineries on the Lower Peninsula.

-Hampton Roads has extensive natural areas, including 26 miles of Atlantic Ocean and Chesapeake Bay beaches, wildlife refuges, scenic rivers, state parks, and botanical gardens.
+Need to get away from Langley AFB housing for a day?
+Consider these great day trips from coastal Virginia.
+Additionally, Hampton Roads has extensive natural areas, including 26 miles of Atlantic Ocean and Chesapeake Bay beaches, wildlife refuges, scenic rivers, state parks, as well as botanical gardens.

-- Yorktown Beach, located in historic Yorktown, is a 3-acre beachfront featuring a fishing pier with no entry fee and no requirement for a fishing license and a 10-acre grass picnic area.
+Located in historic Yorktown, this 3-acre beachfront features a fishing pier with no entry fee, no requirement for a fishing license and a 10-acre grass picnic area.
 Rentals include kayaks, paddleboards, and bikes.
 Shower facilities are open all summer.
-A hundred weddings a year happen at scenic Yorktown Beach.
 Next to the beach is Riverwalk Landing, a mile-long shopping and entertainment area.
-Tall ships and traditional sailing ships with the huge masts from countries around the world, are often seen sailing on the York River.
+Tall ships and traditional sailing ships with the huge masts from countries around the world are often seen sailing on the York River.

 Have you ever been stationed at Joint Base Langley-Eustis?
 Pay it forward by leaving a review of your neighborhood.
 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us to help each other and submit your reviews today.
 Together, we can truly make a difference!